morea-framework/morea-framework.github.io/src/quickstart.md

 The first step in developing course content is to configure the master/src/\_config.yml file.
 There are three fields to edit:

-  * **name**:  change this from "Basic Template" to the name of your course.
+  * **name**:  change this from "core" to the name of your course.
-  * **baseurl**: change this from /basic-template to your repo name.
+  * **baseurl**: change this from /core to your repo name.
   * **morea_theme**:  if you wish, you can change this to any of the supported [Morea themes](userguide.html#Themes).

 For example, here's how we might configure the \_config.yml file for our CS300-Fall2014 example course:

 {% highlight yaml %}
 name: CS300 Fall 2014
-highlighter: pygments
-safe: false
+markdown: kramdown
+kramdown:
+  input: GFM
+  syntax_highlighter: rouge
+mathjax: true
 baseurl: /CS300-Fall2014
 exclude: [morea]
-morea_theme: superhero
+morea_theme: spacelab
+morea_navbar_items:
+  #- Prerequisites
+  - Modules
+  - Outcomes
+  - Readings
+  - Experiences
+  - Assessments
+  #-Schedule
 {% endhighlight %}

 In general, you only need to touch the \_config.yml file once.
 Anytime you edit the \_config.yml file, you need to restart Jekyll (i.e. re-run morea-run-local.sh as discussed below) to see the changes.

-## Edit markdown files

-The next step is to edit the markdown files to present additional course content.
+## Play around with sample content

+The core repo does not contain a morea/ directory, so it does not have any content.
+Let's fix that by downloading some [sample content](https://github.com/morea-framework/sample-morea-directory/archive/master.zip).
+This zip file contains a morea/ directory with example Morea modules, readings, and so forth.

+After downloading that file, copy its morea/ directory into the src/ directory of your new repo.

 For details on the structure and content of Morea markdown files, see the [User Guide](/userguide.html).

 For now, just make some simple changes.
 The easiest and fastest change to make is to modify the src/morea/home.md file to provide very preliminary information about your course.
 Your changes will show up on the home page of the site.
 You can also edit footer.md in that same location.

 Use any editor you like, although those that have a Markdown mode are generally preferable.

 ## Display your site locally